Nicola Heath, Psychology Subject Advisor

 Prosser made significant contributions to the field of psychology beginning in 1933, when she became the first African American woman to earn a PhD in psychology.
 Prosser’s research focused on the impact of segregation on the emotional, social and educational development of black children in America.
 Through her work, Prosser sought to shed light on the detrimental effects of racial discrimination on African-American students and advocate for equal educational opportunities.

-Unfortunately, much of Prosser’s work was not widely recognized during her lifetime due to prevalent racial and gender biases of the time.
+Unfortunately, much of Prosser’s work was not widely recognised during her lifetime due to prevalent racial and gender biases of the time.
 Despite these challenges, she continued her work and advocated strongly for equal educational opportunities for all.

 Bushell, a pioneering figure in the realm of education and psychology, was born in Guyana and later made her mark in England as a teacher and Educational Psychologist.
 Bushall uncovered a troubling reality; there were a disproportionally high number of black students being classified as "educationally subnormal" and therefore directed to attend specialist schools.